Coneriys/apache4/docs/content/middlewares/http/overview.md

 ---
-title: "Traefik Proxy HTTP Middleware Overview"
+title: "apache4 Proxy HTTP Middleware Overview"
-description: "Read the official Traefik Proxy documentation for an overview of the available HTTP middleware."
+description: "Read the official apache4 Proxy documentation for an overview of the available HTTP middleware."
 ---

 # HTTP Middlewares